anthonnygm/sharp-template/README.md

 # Sharp Template

-C# .NET Core Template repository desenvolved by using technologies, such as:
+C# .NET Core Template repository developed by using technologies, such as:

 - ASP.NET Core
 - Razor Pages